Fresno Police Department

-- Some documents include accurate information along with the fraudulent information.
+- Documents usually include accurate information along with the fraudulent information.
 We cannot tell what is fraudulent or accurate, but you can.
 Be sure to clearly asterisk * or mark the fraudulent activity.
 Do not use highlighters as it does not copy.
-Attaching an explanations is also helpful.
+Attaching an explanation is also helpful.

 - If the offense is a check offense we need the front and back of the check

-- If you have cancelled checks from the bank, and they have fingerprints on them, we need the origional checks
+- If you have cancelled checks from the bank, and they have fingerprints on them, we need the original checks

 - Be sure you keep a copy of the information you sent us

-- Include your case number on the documants you send
+- Include your case number on the documents you send

 Send documents to the Fresno Police Department